sasha-byke/ml-api/README.md

 And now the actual FastAPI implementation -- we create just one POST method that takes data in `Request` format and outputs data in `Response` format as has been previously defined in data schema.

-Here we create an array from `Request` but we convert it to numpy array via our private preprocessing package `mypreprocessing`
+Here we create an array from `Request` but we convert it to a NumPy array via our private preprocessing package `mypreprocessing`
 ```python
 from fastapi import FastAPI
 import numpy as np